voxel-tracer/jekyll-now/_posts/2021-06-27-debug-rendering-events.md

 ```

 That's awesome, I only have two buggy samples now.
 Following the same approach as described above, I tracked and fixed both issues in a couple of hours (they were a bit more complex but both related to my medium logic).
 At this point, not only I was able to fix 3 bugs in a few hours, I also have an easy way to validate that this bug won't happen again.

+## Source code

+You can find the full source of my current side project in [my github repository](https://github.com/voxel-tracer/riow/tree/main/riow).